- President, General Manager & Governor

 Govett was a physical presence for the Philadelphia Wings from 1994-1998, collecting 26 goals, 23 assists and 115 penalty minutes in 36 regular-season games.
 During his five-year career, the Wings won three league championships (1994, 1995 and 1998).
 In 1999, Govett took the next step in his career when he combined his extensive lacrosse experience with his professional expertise.
 The result was a seasoned executive - the new Wings’ general manager.

 A native of Burnaby, British Columbia, Govett maintains dual citizenship in Canada and the United States, where he took the oath of citizenship on March 24, 2005.
-An avid golfer and youth lacrosse coach, he and his wife, Eileen, reside in Highlands Ranch, CO, with their two children, Mackenzie and Jake.
+An avid golfer and youth lacrosse advocate, he and his wife, Eileen, reside in Highlands Ranch, CO, with their two children, Mackenzie and Jake.